FreeCodeCampTrondheim/BaWoEngine/README.md

 * AI.cs
   * Runs UpdateBehaviour() which iterates over all characters (only).
 Characters then run UpdateBehaviour() on all modules.
 Each module can then load AI.cs with data about options and/or option value.
-AI.cs then produces a priority queue from option value with highest first, before running Chosen() on options from the queue until all character "Willpower points" are spent.
+AI.cs then produces a priority queue of options sorted lowest to highest by willpower cost, which is option value divided by the option's base value.
+Chosen() is then ran on options from the queue until all character "Willpower points" are spent.

 Additionally, once a day at night, the following extra operation is ran:
 * Fate.cs